solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 generally Oracles work as follows:

 1. Data is sourced off-chain.
-2. That data is published onchain in a transaction and stored in an account.
+2. That data is published onchain via a transaction, and stored in an account.
-3. Programs can read the data stored in the account and use it in its logic.
+3. Programs can read the data stored in the account and use that data in the program's logic.

 This lesson will go over the basics of how oracles work, the state of oracles on Solana, and how to effectively use oracles in your Solana development.